friedrich-de/textractor-media-bridge/docs/INSTALLATION.md

 ```text
 http://127.0.0.1:8765
 ```

+Before mining, make sure AnkiConnect is reachable and your Anki setup is ready.

 The UI updates the newest recent note matching the configured note type and target fields.
 Media assets are base64 fetched from the Rust server and attached through AnkiConnect `picture`/`audio` fields.
 Mining audio is prepared as MP3 with FFmpeg from the bundled `ffmpeg.exe`.